ssinari/reproduce-analysis/README.md

 - results: contains the report and or results of the analysis intended to be reproduced.

-The top project directory `reproduce-analysis` contains two bash scripts
+The top project directory `reproduce-analysis` contains two bash scripts:

  1. compile_rmd: This scripts allows the analyst (username rstudio) to compile a rmarkdown document into a report in scripting mode.